erwinkramer/erwinkramer/README.md

 ## 👋 Hi there

-📌 See the pinned repositories for projects I made!
+📌 See the pinned repositories for a selection of projects I made!

 👇 See the following overview of my badges!